 There are a number of reasons why patients may decide to go ahead with brow lift surgery.
 Many patients turn to brow lift surgery because they feel their appearance makes them look older than they actually are, often due to sagging skin around the forehead, eyebrows and upper eyelids.
 Brow lift surgery can help with self-confidence and leave a patient with a more youthful appearance, more befitting of their age.

 For many, changes to their appearance as they get older – such as bags around the eyelids, creases in the forehead and saggy eyebrows – result in a desire for brow lift surgery.
 But for others, the ambition to improve their appearance may stem from a younger age due to a low position of the brow which may leave a whole face looking tired or unhappy.
+Whilst brow lifts are popular, a facelift procedure can also be considered.

 Before brow lift surgery